tkdgh7063/nextjs-for-beginner-v15/docs/02-routing.md

 ### 6.2 Nesting Layouts

-Layouts are **nested by default** based on folderr hierarchy.
+Layouts are **nested by default** based on folder hierarchy.
 A parent layout wraps its child layouts via the `children` prop.

 - To create a layout for a specific route segment, add a `layout` file inside that segment's folder.
 - Example: For a `/blog` route: